 11/27/18 - Yet another contentious School Committee meeting about the curriculum and the right of the public to know what students are being taught.
 The meeting was convened because school committees are required to consider petitions by members of the public if a threshold number are signatures is collected.
 The petition on which the Newton School Committee was voting included that proviso that the NPS be required to allow free public access to class material.

 The School Committee, unilaterally and for this meeting only, changed the order in which school representatives and the public spoke, an arrangement that allowed a pre-planned 'walkout' by teachers and students to occur.
 In the meeting, parents who called for the meeting spoke last instead of first as they usually do; while teachers responsible for the objectionable curriculum spoke first.
-After the teachers described critics of the curriculum as a "hate group" who wanted to remove students' exercise of 'critical thinking' they (and students from whom they solicited support) arose and marched out of the room.
+After the teachers described critics of the curriculum as a "hate group" who wanted to remove students' exercise of 'critical thinking' they (and students from whom they solicited support) rose and marched out of the room.
 By leaving before parents had a chance to speak, of course, those who left rejected the opportunity to learn a different point of view, deliberately rejecting the opportunity for 'critical thinking' they claimed was so important.
 A video of the meeting is here.

 At the end of the meeting, the School Committee voted to reject the petition and force the public, including parents, to file a formal public record request and pay several hundred dollars for the privilege of seeing their own children's class material.

 None of this is a surprise.
 The NPS has consistently tried to block access to class material, going so far as having an administrator falsely claim that parents had no right at all to view what their children were studying.
 In addition, administrators openly state they are not interested in viewing class material or learning about potential issues with student texts.
 During the last few years, school faculty and administrators have proudly stated that they would not and did not read any of the numerous analyses of the curriculum, including an extensive report by a professor of Middle East history and a book (and update) by well-respected organization Committee for Accuracy in Middle East Reporting in America (CAMERA).
-See the sections "Meeting with Assistant Superintendent Ann Frederick" and "Meeting with Assistant Superintendent Cynthia Bergan" for further details.
+See the sections "Meeting with Deputy Superintendent Ann Frederick" and "Meeting with Assistant Superintendent Cynthia Bergan" for further details.

 7/2/18 - A contentious School Committee meeting and a joint letter from the ADL and JCRC were the aftereffects of the NPS' second "Middle East Day", at which at least two anti-Israel films were shown and students heard from at least one anti-Israel speaker.
 The NPS promised after last year's "Middle East Day" that either the event would not be held or that its contents would be reviewed in advance.
 Obviously, neither of these occurred.
 There has been no comment or response to the letter by the NPS.